aalishe/GoDevEnv/README.md

 make push
 ```

-But, if you want to build and deploy it is better to use the `release` parameter:
+But, if you want to build and push it is better to use the `release` parameter:

 ```bash
 make release